Work Trends Expected Post COVID-19

 Gartner survey has shown that organizations will continue to expand their use of contingent workers to maintain more flexibility in workforce management after COVID-19.
 Organizations are likely to introduce other job models like 80% pay for 80% work that they have observed during pandemic.

-3- Expanded employer role as social safety net
+3- Expanded employer role as a social safety net

 Employers will prefer paying more attention to the lives of their employees by focusing on mental health support, health care coverage, and providing financial health support during and after the pandemic.